Analgesics

 Vojdani et al., Nutrition Research, doi:10.1016/S0271-5317(05)80799-7 In vivo effect of ascorbic acid on enhancement of human natural killer cell activity

-Analysis of 20 healthy subjects in the USA showing that vitamin C increases natural killer (NK) cell activity. showed that a lower frequency of natural killer cells was associated with symptomatic COVID-19 infection.
+Analysis of 20 healthy subjects in the USA showing that vitamin C increases natural killer (NK) cell activity.
+[Graydon] showed that a lower frequency of natural killer cells was associated with symptomatic COVID-19 infection.

 Please send us corrections, updates, or comments. c19early involves the extraction of 100,000+ datapoints from thousands of papers.
 Community updates help ensure high accuracy.
-Vaccines and treatments are complementary.
+Treatments and other interventions are complementary.
 All practical, effective, and safe means should be used based on risk/benefit analysis.
-No treatment, vaccine, or intervention is 100% available and effective for all current and future variants.
+No treatment or intervention is 100% available and effective for all current and future variants.
 We do not provide medical advice.
 Before taking any medication, consult a qualified physician who can provide personalized advice and details of risks and benefits based on your medical history and situation.
 FLCCC and WCH provide treatment protocols.

 or use drag and drop